sebastienpig/LaneCurveDetection/README.md

 <li> Avoiding losing track </li> <br>

-In case pixels cannot be detected in an enough quantity in at least 2 windows, which should be enough to give the curve of the polynome I would use pixels from a previous position that had at least two qulifying windows:<br>
+In case pixels cannot be detected in an enough quantity in at least 2 windows, which should be enough to give the curve of the polynome I would use pixels from a previous position that had at least two qualifying windows:<br>

 <pre>
 # Extract left and right line pixel positions